High number of hard bounces (> 4%)

 Sending to an opt-out email list

-Mailbox provider is deactivating old, inactive email addresses
+The mailbox provider is deactivating old, inactive email addresses

 An unknown user error code is generated when a sender deploys an email to an email address that no longer exists.
 This could be because the email address never existed, is no longer active by choice, or was abandoned by the end user.

 When mailbox providers see a high unknown user rate from an IP address, they may suspect a "dictionary attack" is occurring or that the sender does not have solid data hygiene practices.
-A dictionary attack is when a spammer uses combinations of words in the dictionary to create random combinations of emails addresses and then deploys spam to those addresses for the purpose of finding valid email addresses.
-These addresses are then collected, sold and sent more spam.
+A dictionary attack is when a spammer uses combinations of words in the dictionary to create random combinations of email addresses and then deploys spam to those addresses for the purpose of finding valid email addresses.
+These addresses are then collected, sold, and sent more spam.
 To prevent more unknown users, you should: